Parish Charter

 The charter sets out how we will achieve this, by:

-• working closely with each other and with the Canterbury Area Committee of the Kent Association of Local Councils (KALC CAC)
+• working closely with each other and with the Canterbury Area Committee of the Kent Association of Local Councils (KALC)

 • maintaining high ethical standards, respecting, and valuing each other